Newmarket Workshops: Relocation to Newmarket

 The Public Works Department announced on 13 October 1879 that it had purchased a suitable site for the workshops in Newmarket.
-Also motivating the workshops relocation was the need to use the land on which the existing buildings were sited to rearrange of the yard for the new Newmarket railway station.
+Also motivating the workshop's relocation was the need to use the land on which the existing buildings were sited to rearrange the yard for the new Newmarket railway station.

-The contract for construction of the new workshops was let in March 1883 and completed by 30 November 1883.
+The contract for construction of the new workshops was signed in March 1883 and completed by 30 November 1883.
 Relocation of plant and workshop staff to the new site occurred between October 1884 and February 1885.
-The new site was on both sides of Remuera Road, from Mahuru Street in the south to just north of the junction with the North Auckland Line, and bounded by Broadway on the western side, Middleton Road on the east.
+The new site was on both sides of Remuera Road, from Mahuru Street in the south to just north of the junction with the North Auckland Line, and bounded by Broadway on the western side, and Middleton Road on the east.

 Up to 1908, while the Auckland section was isolated from the rest of the North Island rail network, the workshops were responsible for the construction of new carriages and the maintenance of all rolling stock used on the section.
-This remained the status quo until 1912, when the Auckland Harbour Board initiated a reclamation project that included an area reaching out to Campbell’s Point.
-Included in this project was a plan to extend King’s Drive (Quay Street) out to the point, but in order for this to happen the locomotive depot had to be moved as it straddled the road.
+This remained the status quo until 1912 when the Auckland Harbour Board initiated a reclamation project that included an area reaching out to Campbell’s Point.
+Included in this project was a plan to extend King’s Drive (Quay Street) out to the point, but for this to happen the locomotive depot had to be moved as it straddled the road.
 Following a Harbour Board request, the Railways Department purchased land at Newmarket.
-Because the land was in a small gully, extensive earthworks were required to prepare the site, which were done by hand with the aid of horse-drawn muck trucks.
+Because the land was in a small gully, extensive earthworks were required to prepare the site, which was done by hand with the aid of horse-drawn muck trucks.

 Then plans to use the new site for the locomotive running shed were abandoned.
 The idea of moving the engine sheds to Newmarket from the Auckland Railway Station was mooted as early as 1912, and cited as one of the reasons why the Parnell Tunnel would have to be duplicated.
 General Manager E. H. Hiley reported on 1 August 1914 that because its reclaimed land at Mechanics Bay would all be required for an extension of the station yard and other traffic sidings, the locomotive depot would be sited on reclaimed land in Hobson Bay and that the land that had been designated for this purpose at Newmarket would be used to extend the workshops.
 The extension of the Newmarket site was delayed by the war, but the land was eventually used for the construction of a carriage and wagon workshop, which freed space in some of the other workshops for locomotive maintenance.
 It was reported on 21 July 1916 that work on the new workshops was well underway, and the new buildings were ready for use towards the end of the year.
 They included a timber drying shed, a wood mill, a carriage and wagon shop, a lifting shop, a blacksmiths' shop, a tarpaulin shop and a trimming shop.